-The schedule of fees which follows, as reported by the Bursar’s Office, is comprehensive and is expected to prevail during the 2017-2018 academic year, but the Board of Trustees and the Board of Governors for Higher Education reserve the right, at any time, to authorize changes.
+The schedule of fees which follows, as reported by the Bursar’s Office, is comprehensive and is expected to prevail during the 2019-2020 academic year, but the Board of Trustees reserves the right, at any time, to authorize changes.
 Revisions in the State budget may force fee changes.

 An application fee must accompany the application for admission to any undergraduate school or college of the University for full-time study.
 The application fee is not refundable and may not be applied to outstanding charges.
 For more information about the application fee, refer to the Admissions website.